1 LEH 250

 By the end of the course you will (at a level appropriate to completing an introductory course):

-• Employ the methods of critical inquiry and analysis in at least one of the following disciplinary areas: social sciences, life and physical sciences, humanities, applied perspectives.
+- Employ the methods of critical inquiry and analysis in at least one of the following disciplinary areas: social sciences, life and physical sciences, humanities, or applied perspectives.

-• Demonstrate skills in critical thinking and problem-solving including inquiry, analysis, and reading.
+- Demonstrate critical thinking and problem-solving skills, including inquiry, analysis, and reading.

-• Identify the mission and values of Lehman College and the existing Lehman services supporting that mission (e.g., Academic Advisement, Campus Life, Career Services, Counseling Center, Instructional Support Services, Office of Prestigious Awards, Student Disability Services).
+- Identify the mission and values of Lehman College and the existing Lehman services supporting that mission (e.g., Academic Advisement, Campus Life, Career Services, Counseling Center, Instructional Support Services, Office of Prestigious Awards, and Student Disability Services).

-• Use existing technological tools (e.g., Blackboard, CUNYFirst, DegreeWorks, Lehman360, Library resources).
+- Use existing technological tools (e.g., Brightspace, CUNYFirst, DegreeWorks, Lehman360, and Library resources).

-• Examine the career exploration process and how their own skills and interests match a chosen major and career path
+- Examine the career exploration process in relation to how their own skills and interests match a chosen major and career path.

 You may want to add to or modify the outcomes, particularly those related to your disciplinary focus.

 It’s important to also understand that this is not a writing intensive course.
-Almost everyone taking this class is also taking a composition class in they are doing a substantial amount of writing.
-In fact, the concept of a two-course LEH 250+ English Composition learning community means that if you and the English faculty wish to, you can collaborate.
-Therefore, while, of course, students will write in your course there is not an expected minimum number of pages or revision process.
-In fact, oral communication should be a standard feature of LEH courses since there is no guarantee that this institutional learning outcome is covered in other courses.
+Almost everyone taking this class is also taking a composition class in which they are doing a substantial amount of writing.
+In fact, the concept of a two-course LEH 250+ English Composition learning community means that, if you and the English faculty wish to, you can collaborate.
+Therefore, while students will certainly write in your course, there is not an expected minimum number of pages or a revision process.
+In fact, oral communication should be a standard feature of LEH courses since there is no guarantee that this institutional learning outcome will be covered in other courses.

 General Education at Lehman

-LEH 250 is part of the general education program at Lehman, which, in turn, is part of the Pathways general education curriculum that is used CUNY wide.
-LEH 250 is part of the “college option.”
-It’s important for students to understand how the courses they are taking fit into this overall model.
-This is part of exploring the liberal arts — and is a chance to talk about how college is not just a random collection of courses, but is something that has been thought about and developed over a very long time.
+LEH 250 is part of the general education program at Lehman, which, in turn, is part of the Pathways general education curriculum that is employed throughout CUNY.
+LEH 250 is part of the College Option.
+It is important for students to understand how the courses they are taking fit into this overall model.
+This is part of exploring the liberal arts, and is a chance to talk about how college is not just a random collection of courses, but instead something that has been thought about and developed over a very long time.
 It is also why college is different from a trade school or certificate program.
-Understanding this difference is crucial for students.
+It is crucial for students to understand this difference.

 LEH 250 is part of the College Option, which requires two LEH courses.

-In addition, most first year students are taking a combination of Flexible Core classes in various categories and the required core “Communication skills” (which at Lehman means ENG-111 and ENG-121) and the quantitative skills (either in the first or second semester, usually quantiative reasoning, statistics or precalculus, although there are other options).
+In addition, most first-year students are taking a combination of Flexible Core classes in various categories and the required core “Communication skills” (which at Lehman means ENG-111 and ENG-121) and quantitative skills (either in the first or second semester, usually quantitative reasoning, statistics, or precalculus, although there are other options).
 Some students are also taking their required lab science during the first or second semester.
 Usually they are assigned to a specific block of classes based on their anticipated major.
-However the largest group of students are undecided, and the first semester is a crucial step in exploring options and finding their interests.
+However, the largest group of students are undecided, and the first semester is a crucial step in exploring options and finding their interests.